Feature Transportation Improves Graph Neural Networks: Introduction

 \textbf{Contributions.} The contributions of this paper are three-fold.
-Firstly, we develop a novel graph neural advection operator that is mass preserving, stable, and consistent with continuous advection PDEs.
-This operator enables the modeling of phenomena that involve the transportation of information on graphs by learning the direction of the transportation.
-Secondly, we propose ADR-GNN, a GNN based on learnable advection-diffusion-reaction (ADR) systems, that can express a wide range of phenomena, including learned directional information flow, diffusion, and pointwise reactions.
-Thirdly, we demonstrate the efficacy of ADR-GNN on node classification, and spatio-temporal forecasting datasets, achieving improved or competitive results compared to state-of-the-art models.
+(1) We develop a novel graph neural advection operator that is mass preserving, stable, and consistent with continuous advection PDEs.
+This operator enables the modeling of phenomena that involve feature transportation on graphs by learning the direction of the transportation.
+(2) We propose ADR-GNN, a GNN based on learnable advection-diffusion-reaction (ADR) systems, that can express a wide range of phenomena, including learned directional information flow, diffusion, and pointwise reactions.
+(3) We demonstrate the efficacy of ADR-GNN on node classification, and spatio-temporal forecasting datasets, achieving improved or competitive results compared to state-of-the-art models.